Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2020_Mukul_Kumar_Jha.md

     * Make Submitty installable on all the major platform as an app (PWA)
     * Enable Push notification (in addition to all the onsite-notification which have currently) to keep students and instructors informed with latest development across all the courses.

-- [[Refactor] Remove the old TA graidng interface and set the new interface as default](https://github.com/Submitty/Submitty/pull/5857)
+- [[Refactor: InstructorUI] Remove support for old TA-grading interface](https://github.com/Submitty/Submitty/pull/5859)
     * Remove the legacy interface from Submitty and update route to use the new Interface as default one.
     * Refactor and code cleanups in response to the above change.